CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 # Preface, Introduction

-The Manual, Supplement, Teaching, and Extended all discuss the benefits of the an orthographic system over a phonetic system in great length.
+The Manual, Supplement, Teaching, and Extended all have prefaces and/or introductions discuss the benefits of the an orthographic system over a phonetic system in great length.
+Read them if you're interested.

 A few things I disagree with:

 Only two sizes of characters are employed.
-Each character has only 2 sizes in the Fully Written and Abbreviated styles -- as compared to the similar character, but not to the system overall -- but Reporting adds a 3rd size, and calls them slurs.
+Each character has only 2 sizes in the Fully Written and Abbreviated styles -- as compared to the similar character, but not to the system overall -- but Reporting adds a 3rd size, called slurs.
 Be prepared.

 A word can only be written one way.
 Nope.
 We already know about differences between countries.
 Then Orthic suggest simplfying spelling, and using abbreviations, and even removing sounds entirely.
 Many of the rules are optional.

+Levels.
+The supplement discusses Fully Written, Ordinary, and Abbreviated.

+# Practice Schedule

+Teaching recommends only 15 minutes a day in addition to the lesson (which I assume is weekly).
+A full hour would be better, but, like all mental/physical skills, a daily short session is better than a single long one.

+# The Alphabet